 The First Year Research in Engineering Experience (FYREE) program provides first-year undergraduate students and prospective engineering majors with early hands-on experience and mentoring within engineering.

-- Up to 12 two-term research projects will be available.
+- Up to 12 two-term research projects available over Winter and Spring

-- Presented in May with other Dartmouth undergraduates involved in scientific research
+- FYREE interns present a poster at the Wetterhan Symposium held annually in May with other Dartmouth undergraduates involved in scientific research

 - Get hands-on research experience

 - Explore possible career paths

 Contact: Erin Mayfield

 This project will evaluate the driving factors that influence the infrastructure permitting timing.
 This project will include coding stakeholder interviews and interpretation of pending and passed permitting legislation.

 Faculty: Peter Chin

 Routing is a fundamental part of our lives.
 We tread physical routes on road networks when trying to navigate to a new restaurant and, without thinking about it, the data we get when interacting with online services needs to be routed to us through the internet.